Real is giving back to others and yourself.Read More

 “Confidence is a willingness to try, regardless of the outcome.”

 You’ve had other protein bars before.
 What made you switch to RXBAR?

 "I first sampled RXBAR at my gym because they complied with my clean eating habits.
 There’s a conscious attempt to make most protein bars like candy, but RXBAR completely defied my expectations.
 There’s no sugar coating, no carb-based fillers, and no grainy texture.
-It’s just real food that gives you natural fuel.
+It’s just clean food that gives you natural fuel.
 I appreciate that."

 Do you have a favorite mantra that you follow to help you stay grounded?